 While your customers are certainly key to maintaining your business, remember to also keep in mind the importance of your employees in your overall structure.
-Small Business Week is a time to celebrate your accomplishments but also to acknowledge the work that your employees put in.
+SBW is a time to celebrate your accomplishments but also to acknowledge the work that your employees put in.
 When your employees know they are valued, they will continue to put forth effort, which in turn promotes the overall success of your business.
 Consider handwritten notes, publicly acknowledging their talents and contributions, or catering a breakfast or lunch as a way to nurture these important relationships.

 With your connections:

 Another important element in maintaining a successful business is having connections outside of your day-to-day relationships.
 The pandemic put a halt on public gatherings, making networking extremely difficult.
 You may have some connections that you haven’t spoken to in over a year.
 Use SBW as an opportunity to reach back out to them and spark up conversation in a relationship that may have fizzled out.
 This is also a great opportunity to network with new connections and get your name out.